abinit/abinit/doc/tutorial/wannier90.md

   localized orbitals $|g_{n}\rangle$ (See section D of [[cite:Souza2002a]])

 What ABINIT does is to take the Bloch functions from a ground state calculation and compute these two ingredients.
-Then, Wannier90 is executed.
+The $A_{mn}$  and $M_{mn}$ matrices includes the k-points in the full Brillouin zone (FBZ) which requires one of the following:

+1. the ground state self-consistent calculation done in the FBZ.
+2. a self-consistent calculation in the irreducible Brillouin zone (IBZ) followed by a non-self-consistent calculation in the FBZ.
+3. using the crystal symmetry to generate the Bloch states of the FBZ from the Bloch states of th IBZ.

+If option 1 or 2 is chosen, Wannier90 is executed during the Abinit run after the wavefunction is computed.
 Wannier90 is included as a library in ABINIT and the process is automatic, so that in a single run you can do both the ground state calculation  and the computation of MLWFs.

-## 2. A first example: silicon
+We call this single-run mode.

+If option 3 is chosen,  we run ABINIT as  a post-processing to the wavefunctions which are already computed.
+We call this post-processing mode.
+This mode has the advantage that less computation of the wavefunction is needed.

+In the tutorial below, we'll learn how to run ABINIT-Wannier90 with some examples.

-Before starting make sure that you compiled abinit enabling Wannier90.
-You may have to recompile the code with
+Before starting make sure that you compiled ABINIT enabling Wannier90.
+If not, you may have to recompile the code with

 ```
 configure --with-config-file=myconf.ac9